 These days I’d say most travelers would be using a digital camera, either the one in the smartphone or a compact camera, or perhaps something a little bit more complicated like a mirrorless system, digital SLR, or an action camera like a GoPro.

 Obviously most smartphones these days have a camera, which can vary in quality from quite good to fairly poor.

 A compact camera (e.g., point-and-shoot camera) is often a step above, usually offering the advantage of an optical zoom.
 Smartphones and point and shoots are both OK for capturing a great record of one’s travels and are designed to be easy to use, but they don’t offer in the way of manual controls, so you can be a bit limited.
 Similarly GoPros are small action cameras that are great for sports and water related situations as they are small, durable, and designed for harsh environments, but have similar limits on control as smartphones and point-and-shoot cameras.

-At the higher level you have DSLR (digital single lens reflex) and mirrorless cameras.
+At the higher level you have digital single lens reflex, or DSLR cameras, and mirrorless cameras.
 These are the two options people should consider investing in camera equipment when they want to take photography more seriously.
 Both of these camera types are similar in that they allow you to change lenses, and have full manual controls.